 How Does Lancaster Medical School Look At The BMAT?

-Will be ranked by BMAT, all three scores added together, at least 10.5 is needed in 2020 entry.
+Will be ranked by BMAT, all three scores added together, and the highest-scoring candidates are invited for an interview.

 Yes, between Years 4 and 5 of the MBChB programme, you will have the option to take a year out from your studies to complete an intercalated degree.
 Intercalation provides you with an opportunity to study a subject related to medicine at greater depth or engage in academic research for a year.